FACULTY

 Ballet | Contemporary | Jazz

 Carissa began her dance training at the Dance Conservatory of Pittsburgh, where she specialized in ballet, modern, contemporary, and jazz.
 She later went on to attend Lincoln Park Performing Arts Charter School, where she performed in shows such as The Nutcracker, Alice in Wonderland, The Music and the Mirror: A Tribute to Marvin Hamlisch, and Jesus Christ Superstar.
 While attending Lincoln Park, Carissa obtained an Associate Arts degree in Dance from the Community College of Beaver County.
 Upon high school graduation, Carissa attended Allegheny College where she earned a Bachelor of Science in Biology and Environmental Science and obtained a minor in Dance and Movement Studies.
 During her time at Allegheny College, Carissa participated in several dance organizations including the Orchesis Dance Company, the Jazz Dance Ensemble, and the Allegheny College Dance Team.
 Additionally, she choreographed for a wide variety of showcases and taught modern and ballet at Movement Unlimited Dance Studio.
 After graduating from college, Carissa judged dance competitions for Creation Dance Championships and served as a substitute dance instructor while completing her Master of Science at Duquesne University.
-Currently, Carissa is attending the University of Massachusetts Amherst where she is pursuing a doctoral degree in Environmental Health Sciences.
+Currently, Carissa is attending the University of Massachusetts Amherst where she is doing a post-doc in Environmental Health Sciences.

 Lindsay LaValley Fuller